Aigrefeuille-d'Aunis

 Aigrefeuille-d'Aunis is a commune in the Charente-Maritime department in the Nouvelle-Aquitaine region of south-western France.

-The inhabitants are known as Aigrefeuillais or Aigrefeuillaises.

 By population as well as by economic weight, it is one of the three main urban centres of the Pays d'Aunis along with Surgères and Marans.

 The commune has been awarded one flower by the National Council of Towns and Villages in Bloom in the Competition of cities and villages in Bloom.

 Geography

 Geographical description

 Aigrefeuille d'Aunis is a small town of 4,037 inhabitants (2017), located in the northwest quarter of the department of Charente-Maritime, in the region of Aunis, 25 km east of La Rochelle, 22 km north of Rochefort and 15 km west of Surgères.